On the evolution of the Anisotropic Scaling of Magnetohydrodynamic Turbulence in the Inner Heliosphere: Diagnostics

-where $\Delta t$ denotes the time interval between successive measurements.
-The power spectral density of the i-th component as a function of spacecraft frequency $f_{sc}$ and the local, scale-dependent field/flow angle $\theta_{BV}$ can be estimated as
+where, $\Delta t$ represents the time interval between successive measurements.
+The power spectral density of the i-th component as a function of spacecraft frequency $f_{sc}$ and the local, scale-dependent field/flow angle $\theta_{BV}$ can be estimated as: